jasonrwang/EPA_binder/README.md

 - requirements.yml (Conda for Python)
 - runtime.txt (specific version of Microsoft R – note this may differ from Conda's version)
 - install.R (for R)

+Note that the melt and cast features of `reshape2` can also be done in `tidyr`, which is part of tidyverse!
+See more [here](http://www.milanor.net/blog/reshape-data-r-tidyr-vs-reshape2/).

 ### Adding More Packages